Before the Bell: What every Canadian investor needs to know today

 Chipotle Mexican Grill plummeted 10.6 per cent in premarket trading after posting disappointing sales and earnings.

-Advanced Micro Devices slumped 10.4 per cent after the chipmaker gave revenue forecast that pointed to its first decline in seven quarters.
+Advanced Micro Devices slumped 10.4 per cent after the chip maker gave revenue forecast that pointed to its first decline in seven quarters.

 Visa gained 1 per cent after reporting better-than-expected profit, helped by its purchase of Visa Europe and as more people made payments using its network.